s-minoo/eswc-2025-poster-algebra-implementation/README.md

 engine based on formal algebra </p>

-The execution flow of this prototype implementation is shown in Figure 1 according to the following steps:
+The execution flow of this prototype implementation is shown in Figure 1 with the following steps:

-1. An input **valid** arbitrary RML document is first normalized using the python script [normalizer.py](./normalizer.py)
+1. A **valid** arbitrary RML v1.1.2 compliant document is first normalized using the python script [normalizer.py](./normalizer.py)
 2. The normalized RML RDF-graph, from step 1, is translated to algebraic expressions (module: [rust-translator](./rust-translator/))
    - `vocab`, `operator`, and `plangenerator` modules from